artemisticc/Terminal-App/readme.md

 ## Implementation plan

-I decideed to use Trello for keeping track of the development of my app.
-Due to reasons outlined in my support plan, I was unable to adhere to most deadlines, but my features were still created and implemented according to this implementation plan.
+I decided to use Trello for keeping track of the development of my app.
+Due to reasons outlined in my support plan, I was unable to adhere to most deadlines, but my features were still created and implemented according to my plan outline on the project management website.

-All testing for this program was done manually, by copying thee chunks of code I was testing to another file and testing it from there.
-When it was working in the test file, I would move it to the main file